-Where to stay in Monument Valley, AZ/UT
+Monument Valley, AZ/UT

-- Driving distance: 0 mi
+- Distance: 0 mi

 - Driving time: 0 min

-The View Hotel – Monument Valley Tribal Park accommodation
+The View Hotel

 Mexican Hat is another alternative for where to stay in Monument Valley and vicinity.
 The tiny Utah town is located northeast of Monument Valley on US 163.

 Another interesting spot to explore just outside Mexican Hat is Valley of the Gods.
-The tall and red buttes in the valley are similar to those in Monument Valley and a fun stop to add to the itinerary.
+The tall red buttes in the valley are similar to those in Monument Valley and a fun stop to add to the itinerary.

-- Driving distance: 24 mi / 39 km
+- Distance: 24 mi / 39 km

 - Driving time: ≈ 30 min

-- Stay in Mexican Hat for: Great Monument Valley access.
+- Pick Mexican Hat for: Northern access.

 Another option for where to stay near Monument Valley is Kayenta.
 The small Arizona city is located south of Monument Valley at the intersection of US 163 and US 160.

-Kayenta is just a small town but it’s still significantly bigger than Mexican Hat.
+Kayenta is just a small town, but it’s still significantly bigger than Mexican Hat.
 In Kayenta you find more choices for Monument Valley lodging and dining.

-- Driving distance: 26 mi / 42 km
+- Distance: 26 mi / 42 km

 - Driving time: ≈ 30 min

-- Stay in Kayenta for: Great Monument Valley access.
+- Pick Kayenta for: Southern access.

-- Driving distance: 49 mi / 79 km
+- Distance: 49 mi / 79 km

 - Driving time: ≈ 1 h

-- Driving distance: 125 mi / 201 km
+- Distance: 125 mi / 201 km

 - Driving time: ≈ 2 h